Skip to main content

 The Best Approach: Layer Your Solutions

-The contractors who never lose calls typically combine strategies:
+The contractors who consistently capture calls typically combine strategies:

-1. AI answering service as the foundation (catches every call, 24/7)
+1. AI answering service as the foundation (helps capture more calls, 24/7)

 2. Text-back automation as a backup touchpoint